 When the Sapphire Preferred Isn’t a Good Option

-The Sapphire Preferred is ideal for frequent travelers that have regular travel and dining expenses that get charged to a credit card.
-If you are loyal to a particular airline or hotel, it might be better to consider to a brand-specific credit card (i.e. Chase IHG Rewards Club credit card) that offers perks like anniversary nights and higher reward point payouts as the Sapphire Preferred loses a lot of its luster after earning the 50,000 bonus points if you don’t need the reward point redemption flexibility.
+The Chase Sapphire Preferred® Card is ideal for frequent travelers that have regular travel and dining expenses that get charged to a credit card.
+If you are loyal to a particular airline or hotel, it might be better to consider to a brand-specific credit card (i.e. Chase IHG Rewards Club credit card) that offers perks like anniversary nights and higher reward point payouts as the Sapphire Preferred loses a lot of its luster after earning the 60,000 bonus points if you don’t need the reward point redemption flexibility.

 Even though Chase has discontinued the no-fee Sapphire, the Sapphire Preferred is a great alternative.
 While earning a maximum of two bonus points on travel and dining purchases isn’t the highest purchase reward rate in the industry, the additional card benefits & the flexible redemption options easily justify the $95 annual fee.
 And, the sheer number of positive Sapphire Preferred reviews means that any travel aficionado should include this card on their shortlist.